 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and as such, is not recognized as an outflow of resources (expense/expenditure) until that time.
-Deferred outflows of resources consist of interest rate swap agreements that are stated at fair value based on the zero coupon valuation method, gains on the defeasance of debt and deferred resources related to the university's proportionate share of the net pension and other post-employment benefit liability for the Michigan Public School Employee's Retirement System (MPSERS) plan.
-The university recorded deferred outflows for hedging instruments (noncurrent liabilities) of \$5,509,327 at June 30, 2019, and \$4,540,943 at June 30, 2018.
-Also included in deferred outflows is the gain on the defeasance of three General Revenue Bonds Series: Series 2002A valued at \$991,060 and \$1,065,857, net of amortization, at June 30, 2019 and 2018, respectively; Series 2005 valued at \$896,883 and \$955,695, net of amortization, at June 30, 2019 and 2018 respectively; and Series 2006 valued at \$190,969 and \$202,721, net of amortization, at June 30, 2019 and 2018 respectively.
-The value of deferred outflows related to the MPSERS plan for pensions was \$10,877,586 and \$10,577,454 as of June 30, 2019 and 2018 respectively, and for other post-employment benefits (OPEB) was \$3,741,458 and \$2,443,445 as of June 30, 2019 and 2018, respectively.
+Deferred outflows of resources consist of interest rate swap agreements that are stated at fair value based on the zero coupon valuation method, gains or losses on the defeasance of debt and deferred resources related to the university's proportionate share of the net pension and other post-employment benefit liability for the Michigan Public School Employee's Retirement System (MPSERS) plan.
+The university recorded deferred outflows for hedging instruments (noncurrent liabilities) of \$6,572,388 at June 30, 2020, and \$5,509,327 at June 30, 2019.
+Also included in deferred outflows is the gain or loss on the defeasance of three General Revenue Bonds Series: Series 2002A valued at \$916,263 and \$991,060, net of amortization, at June 30, 2020 and 2019, respectively; Series 2005 valued at \$838.071 and \$896.883, net of amortization, at June 30, 2020 and 2019 respectively; and Series 2006 valued at \$179,217 and \$190,969, net of amortization, at June 30, 2020 and 2019 respectively.
+The value of deferred outflows related to the MPSERS plan for pensions was \$9,717,976 and \$10,877,586 as of June 30, 2020 and 2019 respectively, and for other post-employment benefits (OPEB) was \$3,022,484 and \$3,741,458 as of June 30, 2020 and 2019, respectively.
 See Note 9 for additional information on deferred outflows related to the MPSERS plan.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and as such, is not recognized as an inflow of resources (revenue) until that time.
-Deferred inflows of resources consist of future revenue streams related to split-interest agreements, deferred inflows of resources related to state appropriations received after the measurement date, and deferred inflows of resources related to the university's proportionate share of the net pension and net OPEB liability for the MPSERS plan.
-Deferred inflows of resources applicable to split-interest agreements include \$5,196,159 and \$2,745,140 at June 30, 2019 and 2018 respectively.
+Deferred inflows of resources consist of future revenue streams related to the defeasance of debt and split-interest agreements, deferred inflows of resources related to state appropriations received after the measurement date, and deferred inflows of resources related to the university's proportionate share of the net pension and net OPEB liability for the MPSERS plan.
+The university recorded deferred inflows of resources related to the gain or loss on the defeasance of the General Revenue Bonds Series 2009 valued at \$984,464, net of amortization, at June 30, 2020.
+Deferred inflows of resources applicable to split-interest agreements include \$4,566,335 and \$5,196,159 at June 30, 2020 and 2019 respectively.
 See Note 8 for additional information on deferred inflows related to split-interest agreements.
-At June 30, 2019 and 2018, respectively, deferred inflows related to changes in the pension portion of the MPSERS plan were \$5,342,389 and \$3,334,350 and the value related to changes in the OPEB portion of the MPSERS plan was \$3,998,013 and \$1,452,059.
+At June 30, 2020 and 2019, respectively, deferred inflows related to changes in the pension portion of the MPSERS plan were \$2,979,059 and \$5,342,389, and the value related to changes in the OPEB portion of the MPSERS plan was \$2,105,368 and \$3,998,013.
 See Note 9 for additional information on deferred inflows related to the MPSERS plan.
-The value of deferred inflows of resources related to funding received through state appropriations for contributions to the MPSERS plan, after the measurement date, was \$1,206,509 and \$1,133,337 at June 30, 2019 and June 30, 2018, respectively.
+The value of deferred inflows of resources related to funding received through state appropriations for contributions to the MPSERS plan, after the measurement date, was \$1,244,765 and \$1,206,509 at June 30, 2020 and June 30, 2019, respectively.